Entity–relationship model: Crow's foot notation

-Crow's foot notation, the beginning of which dates back to an article by Gordon Everest (1976), is used in Barker's notation, Structured Systems Analysis and Design Method (SSADM) and information technology engineering.
+Crow's foot notation, the beginning of which dates back to an article by Gordon Everest (1976), is used in Barker's notation, Structured Systems Analysis and Design Method (SSADM), and information technology engineering.
 Crow's foot diagrams represent entities as boxes, and relationships as lines between the boxes.
 Different shapes at the ends of these lines represent the relative cardinality of the relationship.

-Crow's foot notation was used in the consultancy practice CACI.
-Many of the consultants at CACI (including Richard Barker) subsequently moved to Oracle UK, where they developed the early versions of Oracle's CASE tools, introducing the notation to a wider audience.
+Crow's foot notation was in use in ICL in 1978, and was used in the consultancy practice CACI.
+Many of the consultants at CACI (including Richard Barker) came from ICL and subsequently moved to Oracle UK, where they developed the early versions of Oracle's CASE tools, introducing the notation to a wider audience.

 With this notation, relationships cannot have attributes.
 Where necessary, relationships are promoted to entities in their own right: for example, if it is necessary to capture where and when an artist performed a song, a new entity "performance" is introduced (with attributes reflecting the time and place), and the relationship of an artist to a song becomes an indirect relationship via the performance (artist-performs-performance, performance-features-song).

 Three symbols are used to represent cardinality: